omarsaad98/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 Having learnt the whole in and outs of the temple, I got invited to have a meal as a reward for listening so attentively, something my rumbling stomach accepted for me, eliciting a chuckle from the monk.
 Stuffing my face with food for the first time in a while, my tired state hit me like a truck.
 The monk watching me, offered a room I could use as it had gotten late.
 The room was for monks-in-training but none had shed their modern life in recent years.

 The sounds of footsteps coming closer and closer were like a noose tightening around my neck, depriving me of oxygen.
-No wait, I was just lightheaded from all the bloodloss.

 Glancing at my blood-stained knife in my hand, I debated which way to die was less painful.
 Stabbing myself in the neck or getting shot by those officers outside.